httpwg/http-extensions/draft-ietf-httpbis-priority.md

 the PRIORITY_UPDATE frame is a hop-by-hop signal.

-PRIORITY_UPDATE frames are sent by clients on the control stream, allowing them to be sent independent from the the prioritization target lifecycle.
+PRIORITY_UPDATE frames are sent by clients on the control stream, allowing them to be sent independent from the stream that carries the response.
 This means they can be used to signal the initial priority of a response instead of the Priority header; or to reprioritize a response or a push stream.